When in Rome, eat the pizza, the gelato, the pasta, and honestly anything in sight amirite? Can you tell we ate a lot when we were in Italia?

 *General Warning: Prepare for TONS of pictures.
 Sorry, not sorry.

-We left Athens (click to read now) at 7:10 am and arrived in Rome (CIA) airport at 8:05 am.
+We left Athens (click to read now) at 7:10 am and arrived into Country #4 on our Eurotrip, Rome, (CIA) airport at 8:05 am.
 We had been up since about 3 am that morning, so to say that we slept on our flight is an understatement.
 Somehow, I did manage to catch a few good pics of the sunrise while high in the sky.

 Transportation to the City Center

 Once we got out of the airport we had to try to find our means into the city.
 Bus 278 is a shuttle bus from the airport to the nearest train station, at which you can then take a train to the city center.
 At the time the bus cost €1.20 and was about a 20-minute ride.
 The trick is the bus takes exact change only and has long queues.
 The bus arrives at Ciampino Station where you can purchase a ticket to Roma Termini for€1.50.
 Our total cost from airport to city was a whopping €2.70 ea!
 You can’t beat that!!

 When we finally got into the city center we were 1. extremely exhausted, 2. a little cranky, and 3.
 HOT toting our winter coat around.
 I knew already today was going to be a looooong day.
 We were lucky enough to come across Cezar on couchsurfing.com, who was willing to host us for the two days we would be staying in Rome.
 Cezar was a great host who gave us great tips on where to eat, and what to avoid while in Roma.
 Sadly he was sick while we in Rome and was unable to explore with us and show us, Rome, his way, but we were lucky enough to make a new friend and maybe we’ll cross paths again one day!
 We had planned to meet up that night with Cezar, so we had the entire day to explore, and tote our heavy backpacks…